-In the eastern parts of its range it usually has a dark brown to black color at the head and neck fading gradually to light brown at the tail.
+In the eastern parts of its range, it usually has a dark brown to black color with the head and neck fading gradually to light brown at the tail.

 They are active during the daytime from April until October, coachwhips are most commonly seen in hot weather.
-In fact while most other snakes are inactive, the coachwhip is frequently observed during the hottest summer weather.
-At nightime and during cooler weather the coachwhip takes refuge in small mammal burrows or flat rocks.
+In fact, while most other snakes are inactive, the coachwhip is frequently observed during the hottest summer weather.
+At nighttime and during cooler weather the coachwhip takes refuge in small mammal burrows or flat rocks.

-They have good vision that's better than most other snakes, and are sometimes seen with their heads raised above the ground looking for prey or on lookout for possible predators.
+They have good vision that's better than most other snakes and are sometimes seen with their heads raised above the ground looking for prey or on the lookout for possible predators.

 Coachwhips are also good climbers, slithering quickly up shrubs or trees hunting prey or escape a threat.
 When feeling threatened the coachwhip will normally try to escape using its speed.

 But if cornered, they will coil defensively, vibrating the tail in trying to mimic a rattlesnake, if handled they will fight fiercely and bite to defend themselves.
 These non-venomous snakes have needle-sharp teeth which produce lacerations when it bites, rather than punctures like fangs on venomous snakes do.